terrarum/treetrunks/README.md

 Everything will be stored in a list under /loggers/:userid/todos Unless that makes filtering out the archived items harder, then they'll be split into two sections

+Issues with To Do's:
+All array operations are performed on the Vuex copy of the array.
+This means I cannot add, remove or update individual items from Firebase, I can only send it the entire list each time it changes.
+It would be good to figure out a solution for that without coupling the vue and firebase code too much.